India abstains from UNSC procedural vote to call for General Assembly session on Ukraine | Law-Order

 US Ambassador to the UN Linda Thomas-Greenfield had said after the failed UNSC vote that ''we will be taking this matter to the General Assembly, where the Russian veto does not apply and the nations of the world will continue to hold Russia accountable.''
 While a UNSC resolution would have been legally binding, General Assembly resolutions are not.
 A vote in the 193-member UN body is symbolic of world opinion.

-In the explanation of vote in the Security Council on Friday, India's Permanent Representative to the UN Ambassador T S Tirumurti had said India is ''deeply disturbed'' by the recent turn of developments in Ukraine and urges that all efforts be made for the immediate cessation of violence and hostilities.
+In the explanation of India's vote in the Security Council on Friday, Tirumurti had said New Delhi is ''deeply disturbed'' by the recent turn of developments in Ukraine and urges that all efforts be made for the immediate cessation of violence and hostilities.

 Tirumurti also said India is ''deeply concerned'' about the welfare and security of the Indian community, including a large number of Indian students, in Ukraine.